trscavo/bash-library/README.md

 The default log level is INFO (i.e., if you do not explicitly set the optional `LOG_LEVEL` environment variable, the value `LOG_LEVEL=3` is assumed by default).

 Note: Some of the scripts have command-line options that set the log level on-the-fly.
 See the script help file for details.

-## Overview

-Bash Library features:

-* implements an HTTP conditional request (RFC 7232) client
-* monitors an HTTP resource that supports HTTP Compression
-* monitors an HTTP resource for responsiveness
-* includes a compatibility layer (Linux and Mac OS)
-* has a built-in logging facility
-* is cron-friendly

 ## Compatibility